TARC’s 45th Anniversary Road Trip Celebration

-Following a rich history of public transportation in Louisville dating to the earlyand mid-1800s that included horse-drawn coaches, mule cars, electric streetcars, trains and buses, local voters approved funding for The Transit Authority of River City (TARC) in a referendum in 1974.
+Following a rich history of public transportation in Louisville dating to the early 1800s that included horse-drawn coaches, mule cars, electric streetcars, trains and buses, local voters approved funding for The Transit Authority of River City (TARC) in a referendum in 1974.

 Today TARC provides public transportation in Jefferson, Oldham and Bullitt Counties in Kentucky and Floyd and Clark counties in Indiana.

-Here are some highlights that are a testament to how TARC has kept the community moving forward since its inception:
+Below are some highlights that stand as a testament to the ways TARC has kept the community moving forward:

 On November 5th, Louisville voters approve a tax increase to fund mass transit.
 Mayor Harvey Sloane championed the campaign at a time when private mass transit bus operators were going out of business or on the brink of financial collapse and unable to provide adequate service.